robdick/KumulosSdkSwift/README.md

 Kumulos provides tools to build and host backend storage for apps, send push notifications, view audience and behavior analytics, and report on adoption, engagement and performance.

-To get started, add a dependencey to your `Cartfile`:
+To get started, add a dependency to your `Cartfile`:

 ```
 github "Kumulos/KumulosSdkSwift" ~> 1.1